The vanishing limit of a rigid body in three-dimensional viscous incompressible fluid: Introduction

 for every $\varphi_\eps\in C_c^1([0,T); H_\sigma^1(\rline^3))$ such that $D(\varphi_\eps)=0$ in $\Sscr_\eps(t)$. \end{definition} There is a large literature about the existence of weak solutions of fluid-rigid body system in the past few decades.
 The first result about such problem has been established by Serre in \cite{serre1987chute}, where the author proved the global in time existence of Leray weak solution.
 Here we do not mention more about the existence issue, but state the following result for self-contained reason.
 For more details, please refer to \cite{conca2000existence, desjardins2000weak, gunzburger2000global, serre1987chute}. \begin{thm}[Existence result] Let $\ue^0\in L^2(\rline^3)$ be divergence free such that $D(\ue^0)=0$ in $\mathcal{S}_\eps(0)$.
 Then there exists at least one global weak solution $(\ue, h_{\eps}, \omega_{\eps})$ for the initial-boundary value problem \eqref{ns-ob1}-\eqref{initialcon1} in the sense of Definition \ref{defu}.
 Moreover, $\ue$ satisfies the following energy estimate:

 \end{thm}

-Our purpose in this article is to study the asymptotic behavior of the system \eqref{ns-ob1}-\eqref{initialcon1} when the size of the rigid body goes to $0$.
+Our purpose in this article is to investigate the asymptotic limit of the system \eqref{ns-ob1}-\eqref{initialcon1} when the size of the rigid body goes to $0$.
 Before stating our main result, let us first review some related references.
 The vanishing limit of small obstacle problem has been studied by a number of work, in both incompressible and compressible cases, with various assumptions on the fluid and, in particular, on the parameters of the body.

 When the small rigid body is fixed inside the fluid, for instance, Iftimie et al. \cite{iftimie2006two} proved the limit of $\ue$ satisfies the 2D Navier-Stokes equations, with assumptions on the initial vorticity and the circulation of the velocity around the body.
 Later on, Iftimie and Kelliher \cite{iftimie2009remarks} considered the same problem in 3D.
 Moreover, the influence of the precise shape of the small obstacle in the fluid is of particular interest.
 Lacave studied the case of a thin obstacle tending to a curve in \cite{lacave2009two} for 2D and in \cite{lacave2015three} for 3D.
+More recently, Chipot et al. considered in \cite{chipot2020limits} the vanishing limit problem in a 2D periodic flow where the domain of the fluid is punctured by a star-shaped open connected set.